 Dates: daily, 10am to 12 noon; no morning exercises in July and August

 Tickets: EUR 14

-Before you tear yourself apart trying to see both these world-class institutions during your stay consider seeing them in the same programme, in one location.
+Don’t tear yourself apart trying to see both the Vienna Boys Choir and the lipizzaner stallions during your stay.
+Instead, consider seeing them in the same programme, in one location.

 Since March 2014 you are able to see the choir boys perform at the baroque winter riding hall alongside the lipizzaner stallions.